mandober/rust-debrief/types/_unsorted/type-alias.md

 # Type aliases

-A type alias defines a new name for an existing type.
-Type aliases are declared with the keyword type.
-Every value has a single, specific type, but may implement several different traits, or be compatible with several different type constraints.
+- type alias defines a new name for an existing type
+- declared with the `type` keyword

 For example, the following defines the type Point as a synonym for the type (u8, u8), the type of pairs of unsigned 8 bit integers: